LogoOsome

 • education

-Entrepreneurs, including those with an Employment Pass, require specific licenses to conduct business in the country.
-Ensuring legal compliance and obtaining the necessary licenses is paramount for a successful business venture in Singapore.
+Entrepreneurs, including those with an Employment Pass, require specific licenses to conduct business in Singapore.
+Ensuring legal compliance and obtaining the necessary licenses is paramount for a successful business venture.

 Business owners should familiarise themselves with Singapore’s employment regulations, including the Employment of Foreign Manpower Act (EFMA) and the Employment Act.
 These regulations, applying to both local and foreign employees, cover aspects like work rights, prevention of mistreatment, and eligibility criteria for hiring migrant workers.
-Staying informed and adhering to these regulations is essential to ensure compliance and avoid any potential legal issues.
+Staying informed and adhering to these regulations in their business operations is essential to ensure compliance and avoid any potential legal issues.

 Government Assistance and Incentives for Foreign-Owned Businesses